 Our Equality and Diversity Team have been busy creating a calendar for 2021 to raise money for St Catherine’s Hospice in Preston.
 Each month features a different inspirational role model, each one chosen to represent something taking place during that month, for example, inspired by International Women’s Day, March features Kamala Harris, the first female Vice President-Elect.

 A limited number of printed calendars are for sale to students and parents for just £5, with all monies raised going to St Catherine’s Hospice.
 If you would like a copy you can order through wisepay, by clicking the link below.

 After hearing from Roisin Pelan, an author and cancer patient, our Foundation Degree Health and Social Care students decided to raise some funds for Make 2nds Count.

 Roisin spoke to the students about ‘Care from the Client’s Perspective’ in order to give them an insight into her condition, care pathways and the support she receives in her treatment of secondary and stage four breast cancer.
-It was a really insightful and offered them a different perspective on issues surrounding patient care.
-Motivated by her experiences, the group set about raising £220 by organising a hamper and other prizes, including a photo shoot to raffle off.
+It was really insightful and offered them a different perspective on issues surrounding patient care.
+Motivated by her experiences, the group set about raising £220 by organising a hamper and other prizes, including a photoshoot to raffle off.
 Thanks to all our University students for their generosity and hard work!